Proving Workforce Competence in NHS Bids: Training, Supervision & Assurance

 Case C — Supervision & Retention (Community Teams)

-Tender line: “Structured coaching and clear progression halved early attrition and reduced agency reliance.”
+Tender line: “Structured coaching and clear progression reduced early attrition and lowered agency reliance.”

 🧱 Rota Resilience: The Practical Test of Competence